Environmental Grant Program

 Established in 2005, our annual Environmental Grant Program offers funding for innovative, community-based environmental projects that improve, restore or protect the watersheds, surface water and groundwater supplies in our local communities.
 To date, we have donated more than $490,000 to fund more than 100 projects to protect and improve the environment across the Commonwealth.

 For more information, please see our 2019 Program Brochure and Grant Application Form.

-In 2018, six Environmental Grant recipients received a share of grant funds totaling nearly $40,000 for their community-based projects that improve, restore or protect watersheds:
+In 2019, eight Environmental Grant recipients received a share of grant funds totaling $40,000 for their community-based projects that improve, restore or protect watersheds:

-A panel of judges selected the grant recipients from nearly 30 applications, which were evaluated on such criteria as environmental need, innovation, community engagement and sustainability.
+A panel of judges selected the grant recipients from 22 applications, which were evaluated on such criteria as environmental need, innovation, community engagement and sustainability.

 Wilson Wilson West Middle School Special Education instructor